bixb922/crank-organ/doc-servo/servos.md

 ![dupont cable](dupont6.jpg)

 For 20 note crank organs, 1 PCA9685 is needed.
 The ESP32-S3 can provide up to 8 additional ports.
 It may be easier to just use 2 PCA9685 boards and leave some outputs unused.
+That may simplify the main board.

 PCA9685 can be connected in series (see the Adafruit writeup), but each board needs another address.
 The software can handle that.
 Several boards can be connected to one I2C bus of the ESP32-S3.
-The restriction here is that each board provides pull up resistors and there is a limit for the I2C bus on how many pull up resistors there can be.
+The restriction here is that each board provides pull up resistors and there is a limit for the I2C bus on how many pull up resistors there can be, but 2 or 3 PCA9685 on the same I2C bus are definitely ok.
 There is no speed impact when connecting several boards to the same I2C bus.

-# 4. Power supply
+# 5. Power supply

-The SG90 needs a good 5V power supply.
+The SG90 needs a 5V power supply.
 The USB output of a PC can drive only a few SG90.
 See [here](/doc-hardware/battery.md) for an article about power supplies.
 A power supply of 5V 2A should be enough.
 Don't forget to use fuse next to the battery.

 In standby (not exerting any force) a SG90 draws less than 5mA.
 When moving, say 250g of force at 1.5cm of the axis, the current drawn is about 30 mA.
-So the servos will draw current when moving and while holding the valve open.
+So the servos will draw current only when moving and while holding the valve open.

 With normal music, it is very uncommon to move 10 servos at the same time.
 Even having 10 notes on at the same time is uncommon and will have other problems, such as a dwindling air supply.
 The peak consumption will be about 1A.
 Leaving some margin, a 5V 2A power supply should be enough.

+A RC servo motor should never have it's arm blocked or held in place.
+This situation will consume lots of energy and may break the gears inside the servo.

-# 5. Software parameters for servo motors
+# 6. Software parameters for servo motors

 Use the "40 note RC servo: 8 GPIO PWM and  2x16 PCA9685" template.
 Select that template in the "Pinout and MIDI configuration" page.